hickeng/financial/usage.md

 ### eTrade transaction log

-Use [the eTrade transaction log](https://us.etrade.com/e/t/accounts/txnhistory) (filter for entries relating to acquisition, propably between 2023-11-21 and 2023-12-09) to retrieve:
+Use [the eTrade transaction log](https://us.etrade.com/e/t/accounts/txnhistory) (filter for entries relating to acquisition, propably between 2023-11-21 and 2023-12-09) to retrieve.
+You can also download a CSV using the tiny download icon in the top right:
 * VMW shares converted to AVGO (green)
 * VMW shares exchanged for cash (blue)
 * total cash consideration recieved (dark red)